| Status | Draft for internal review |

 Native Timers & Scheduler.
 Actors schedule their own future execution via

 set_timerandset_intervalwithout external keeper infrastructure.
-The scheduler uses a tiered calendar queue and a Gas Bidding Agent (GBA) mechanism that dynamically bids for timer execution at block time.
-Anti‑DoS measures include progressive deposits, exponential same‑block surcharges, per‑actor timer caps, and a dynamic timer basefee. - Verifiable Off‑Chain Compute.
-A decentralized Runner marketplace executes jobs (LLM inference, HTTP fetches, custom compute) off‑chain.
-Runners stake CBY (self‑bonded or via delegated stake from CBY holders, see CIP‑13) and are selected via VRF.
-Results are verified under developer‑selected trust models: N‑of‑M quorum, economic bond, TEE attestation, structured matching, semantic similarity, or (in v2) ZK‑proofs.
+The scheduler indexes timers by their target block height (FIFO within a bucket) and uses a per-firefee_payermodel that pre-charges gas at fire time and refunds the unused remainder.
+A future EIP-1559 hybrid (Tier-3 governance-activated) layers a timer-lane basefee, a priority tip, and a per-actor fairness weight on top.
+Anti-DoS measures include the per-fire pre-charge, a non-refundable per-timer scheduling cost, amax_timers_per_actor = 1,024cap, and a dedicated 20%-of-block timer execution lane. - Verifiable Off‑Chain Compute.
+A decentralized Runner marketplace executes jobs (LLM inference, HTTP fetches, MCP tools, custom compute, container batch jobs) off‑chain.
+Jobs MAY mount encrypted volumes backed by CBFS.
+Runners stake CBY and are selected via VRF.
+Results are verified under developer‑selected trust models: N‑of‑M quorum, economic bond, TEE attestation, structured matching, semantic similarity, or ZK‑proofs (planned).
 A commit‑reveal protocol with a 15‑minute challenge window and slashing enforces honesty.
+Container images MUST appear in the on-chain Container Image Registry unless a governed TEE exception applies.

 - Dual‑Metered Gas.
 Two independent fee markets price computation (Cycles) and data (Cells) separately.
 Each meter uses a basefee that adjusts dynamically with demand and is burned; tips go to proposers.
 This prevents cross‑subsidization between compute‑heavy and storage‑heavy workloads.